-We know, we know: You've still got some sand in your shoes.
-Who wants to think about winter when it's still summer?
+We know, we know: You've probably still got some sand in your shoes.
+Who wants to think about winter?
 But you might want to reconsider because we've got 11 irresistible winter getaways that can put you on world-class slopes or white-sand beaches.
 There's just one catch: If you want a price as dreamy as these trips, don't wait for the first snowfall to make your reservation.

 There's a good reason folks around the world book theme park vacations a year or more in advance: While admission to the parks ain't cheap—often topping $80 per day for adults—you can get a break on airfare and hotel reservations by booking early.
 Orlando, Fla., is the epicenter for park sharks—it's home to Universal Studios Florida, SeaWorld Orlando, and Walt Disney World.